 Are There Any Side Effects to Botox Use?

 Some patients experience headaches, but that side effect is rare.
 Most often, you have mild bruising at the injection site.
 You can help prevent this by not taking aspirin for several weeks before the treatment and abstaining from alcohol days prior to visiting the clinic.

 At times, Botox may move around the face, causing one of the eyelids to droop.
 This consequence of the treatment is temporary, however.

 Is Botox Right for Everyone?

 Botox is just one of a number of cosmetic treatment options that can help fight the effects of aging.
-Juvederm, for example, is a dermal filler that is quick and easy to inject and it can last up to a year.
-Radiesse is the injectable filler that works well for deeper lines and creases, especially around the nose and mouth.
+Juvederm, for example, is a dermal filler that is quick and easy to inject and can last up to a year.
+Radiesse is an injectable filler that works well for deeper lines and creases, especially around the nose and mouth.
 A consultation with a cosmetic doctor will help you find the best solution for your specific beauty concerns.